trashpanda-ai/Analyst-Reports-NLP/README.md

 }
 ```

-- Explain how data acquisition works and How do we set up the connection via cookie handshake?

 ## Data Merge
 Unfortunately the ```TickerSymbol``` of the analyst report is not specific enough.
 Thats why the Jupyter Notebook [2.
+Data Merge](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/e2b421149b506df3004cbe21ee8ec53f33352a56/2.%20Data%20Merge.ipynb) shows a detailed approach how to find the actual ticker symbols.
+E.g.: "Central Japan Railway Co" has Ticker ```9022```, but is only callable by ```9022.T``` (traded at _Tokyo_ exchange)
+Our approach:
+- Finding the underlying Ticker symbol based on the names (which are definitely clean)
+- We do this by scraping Yahoo Finance search results and select the most likely result based on:
+    - Highest traded volume (meaning if others think this is *the* company, so do we)
+    - Matching currency
+    - Had round about the same (adjusted close) price as the analyst reports state

+This works, as yahoo finance only returns results that definitely fit.
+The additional criteria are necessary since the same stock can be traded at multiple exchanges and also OTC (over the counter, not public).
+With the additional criteria and some cleaning of the names and currencies we can achieve a high success rate and only lose less than 2% of the results (some of them because the company is delisted and can no longer be traded).

-Data Merge](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/e2b421149b506df3004cbe21ee8ec53f33352a56/2.%20Data%20Merge.ipynb) shows a detailed approach how to find the actual ticker symbols and since the yahoo API has reliability issues, this is executed in batches and the intermediate results are stored in 'TickerLists'.
+But since the yahoo API has reliability issues, this is executed in batches and the intermediate results are stored in ['TickerLists'](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/7001526eac8ff0546cb8925c72620b9aac6c098f/Data/Analyst%20Reports/TickerLists).
+We can then parse the OHLCV data (Open High Low Close Volume) on all different companies for 30 and 60 days and store them as JSON and CSV [files](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/5244627ee13270a4965ce6d756ce2d5a4f35ce44/Data/Market%20Data) and also safe the merged data as a CSV [table](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/b53f1ff07b1db0ab2db573ed40a8d9dcf192a6c2/Data/final_data.csv).

 ## Data Analysis
 The Jupyter Notebook [3.
 Data Analysis](https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/5244627ee13270a4965ce6d756ce2d5a4f35ce44/3.%20Data%20Analysis.ipynb) shows a preliminary and superficial approach how to design targets (like accuracy) and features (metrics based on text) and their dedicated correlations.
-ToDO:
-- Re-run all notebooks with png as export as well

 <img src="https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/536c21c931660d818339fa48b3c223f640383bc4/Plots/Bulls_WordCloud.png" alt="isolated" width="380"/> <img src="https://github.com/trashpanda-ai/Analyst-Reports-NLP-/blob/536c21c931660d818339fa48b3c223f640383bc4/Plots/Bears_WordCloud.png" alt="isolated" width="380"/>